jacobmakarsky/pepe/specs/introduction.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Optimism is an _EVM equivalent_, _optimistic rollup_ protocol designed to _scale Ethereum_ while remaining maximally
+Pepe is an _EVM equivalent_, _optimistic rollup_ protocol designed to _scale Ethereum_ while remaining maximally
 compatible with existing Ethereum infrastructure.
 This document provides an overview of the protocol to provide context for the rest of the specification.